saltyrtc/saltyrtc-meta/Task-WebRTC.md

 cryptographically secure random numbers for the cookie and the sequence number.

-Due to a bug in older Chromium-based implementations, the implementation MUST check that a newly created data channel does not use the same data channel id of another data channel instance that is currently `open`.

 # Signalling Channel Handover

 As soon as both clients have exchanged the required messages and the